BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning

 \subsection{Byzantine-Robust Compressed SGD}

 For Byzantine-robust and communication-efficient federated learning, we first consider a vanilla approach that combines the distributed SGD with geometric median aggregation and stochastic gradient compression.
-We then theoretically point out that stochastic and compression noise significantly weakens its ability to tolerate Byzantine attacks.
+We then theoretically point out that compression and stochastic noise significantly weakens its ability to tolerate Byzantine attacks.

-The Byzantine-robust compressed SGD is described as follows.
+The Byzantine-robust compressed SGD is similar to the attacks-free compressed SGD, except that the aggregation rule at the master node is changed from mean to geometric median.
 At iteration $t$, the master node broadcasts the model parameter $x^t$ to all the workers.
-Then each regular worker $\omega \in \mathcal{R}$ randomly selects one sample (or a mini-batch of samples) with index $i_\omega^t$ to compute a local stochastic gradient $\nabla f_{\omega,i_\omega^t}(x^t)$.
+Then each regular worker $\omega \in \mathcal{R}$ randomly selects a sample with index $i_\omega^t$ to compute a local stochastic gradient $\nabla f_{\omega,i_\omega^t}(x^t)$.
 Each Byzantine worker $\omega \in \mathcal{B}$ generates an arbitrary malicious $p \times 1$ vector $*$ instead.
 We use $v_\omega^t$ given by \eqref{gdef} to denote the vector held by each worker $\omega \in \mathcal{W}$.
 Different from the Byzantine-robust SGD, now each worker $\omega \in \mathcal{W}$ sends the compressed message $\mathcal{Q}(v_\omega^t)$ to the master node.
 Upon receiving the compressed messages, the master node updates the model parameter as

-Note that here we suppose that the Byzantine workers also obey the compression rule.
-Otherwise, their identities are easy to be recognized.
+Here we suppose the Byzantine workers obey the compression rule too.
+Otherwise, their identities are easy to recognize.